 One study, reported in Advances in Therapy, found that a fresh sage preparation lowered the severity and the number of hot flashes (also called hot flushes) in menopausal women.
 The research was conducted with 71 menopausal women in Switzerland.
 They took capsules of fresh sage once a day for eight weeks.

-Sage is often taken as a tea.
-It‘s also available in capsule form and as an essential oil.
 Sage essential oil can be dangerous when ingested, so it’s important to read the directions on the bottle and follow them exactly.
-Twelve drops or more is considered a toxic dose.

 Only sage capsules have been studied for menopausal symptoms.
 There isn’t enough research to know if other sage products work as well or what the best dose might be.
 Different sage products often recommend different doses.